3_merchSon

 Why sound research will make a big splash

-Why is there growing demand for sound products?
+Why is there growing demand for sound products ?

-Jean-Yves Le Porcher, Director of sound experience at Ircam amplify
+with Jean-Yves Le Porcher, Director of sound experience at Ircam amplify

 On March 6th, 2024 |